 Reports from the US suggest that millennials increasingly choose to save their money, or spend it on their wedding or honeymoon rather than a ring.
 Prioritising experiences together over a material thing for one person.

-In some countries, such as Argentina, both couples wear an engagement ring.
+In some countries, such as Argentina, both partners wear an engagement ring.
 In Brazil, couples each wear rings on one hand while engaged, then move them to the other during the wedding ceremony.

 These rings are often plainer than engagement rings that are given solely to the female.
 Again, there are reports that young couples who do buy rings these days are more likely to choose ones that suit their individual tastes rather than the diamond company’s dictates.